Key Takeaways:

 Another hallmark of IBM is the formation of rimmed vacuoles and the accumulation of misfolded proteins.
 It points to an increase in autophagy pathways.[ref]

-This image from a good overview of IBM shows the changes in the muscle tissue (creative commons license):
+This image from an overview of IBM shows the changes in the muscle tissue (CC license):

 Misfolded proteins: